pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

 0.0001,0.0001,
 ```

 The time step (0.0001) will in this case be replaced by settings found in the JSON file.
-More information can be found in [this Abaqus documentation page](https://abaqus-docs.mit.edu/2017/English/SIMACAEKEYRefMap/simakey-r-dynamic.htm).
+More information for dynamic cases can be found in [this Abaqus documentation page](https://abaqus-docs.mit.edu/2017/English/SIMACAEKEYRefMap/simakey-r-dynamic.htm), for static cases in [this page](https://abaqus-docs.mit.edu/2017/English/SIMACAEKEYRefMap/simakey-r-static.htm).

 #### Input-related settings in JSON file
 Although it is imperative to use MOVINGSURFACE followed by an integer in the base-file to identify the surfaces *for input*, some lines in the JSON file (see example below) related to input contains names specified by the user.
 The names in the `interface_input["model_part"]` keys are matched by the elements (and their index) in `surfaceIDs`.